radiant-rstats/docs/model/app/dtree.md

 > Create and evaluate a decision tree for decision analysis

 To create and evaluate a decision tree first (1) enter the structure of the tree in the input editor or (2) load a tree structure from a file.
-When you first navigate to the _Model > Decision analysis_ tab you will see an example tree structure.
+When you first navigate to the _Model > Decide > Decision analysis_ tab you will see an example tree structure.
 This structure is based on an [example](https://github.com/gluc/useR15/blob/master/00_data/jennylind.yaml) by Christop Glur, the developer of the [data.tree](https://github.com/gluc/data.tree) library.

 To enter a new structure, start by providing a name for the tree and enter a label in the input box next to the `Calculate` button.
 In the example below the name for the decision tree is entered as follow: `name: Sign contract`.
 The next step is to indicate the **type** of the first **node**.
 Options are `type: decision` or `type: chance`.
 Note that we are skipping `variables` for now but will return to this section below.